OpenLoco/OpenLoco/DEVELOPMENTLOG.md

 ## PaletteMap Cleanup [#1675]
 Internally the game draws everything with a 256 colour palette.
 To handle transparancies and shadows the game has a number of maps that are used to apply these transparancy effects.
 This PR cleaned up how the palettes were used and identified a major source of use after free which could potentially cause issues.
 Luckily there were no issues but its all much clearer now.

-## Implement Industry Functions [#1643, #1669, #1694, #1700, #1707, #1716]
-A number of pull requests all focused on industry related functions.
-These represent almost all of the remaining industry functions.
-All that remains for industry is to implement CreateIndustry GameCommand and IndustryObject load.
-At this point almost all of the industry related structures have been mapped and are mostly understood.
-There is not much that is not known about industries.

 ## Add Loco String Functions [#1642]
 Internally locomotion uses its own form of strings.
 These strings can have inline parameters and arguments or arguments passed as a seperate variable.
 To acheive this the game assumes that all text is a C-string, mostly ASCII (7bit) and uses some of the spare bits for argument indication (sentinals).
 This causes some havoc with trying to support non-Latin languages as we ideally need to move to UTF-8.
 The arguments vary from 1-4 bytes of information and crucially they might have 0 as one of those bytes.
 This potential 0 means that all C-string functions strcat, strcpy, strlen may work incorrectly and not understand the string.
 Therefore we now have locoStrlen, locoStrcpy to replace them.
 Eventually we will require to rework all string handling so that arguments are safely encoded in (hopefully) UTF-8 but that is a long way off.